Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

 Puff The Magic Dragon Movie

 Puff was introduced to a whole new generation of young fans with the release of a movie adaptation by the same name in 1978.
-This half hour animated film was made for television, and aired on CBS October 30th of that year.
-In this short film, and both of its sequels, the voice of Puff was none other than Burgess Meredith.
+This half-hour animated film was made for television and aired on CBS on October 30th of that year.
+In this short film and both of its sequels, the voice of Puff was none other than Burgess Meredith.